FireballDWF/eks-with-nodes-on-outpost/README.md

 1. Have not tested clusters running an actual workload.
 Might adapt https://devopslearning.medium.com/metallb-load-balancer-for-bare-metal-kubernetes-43686aa0724f
 1. Have not tested exposing a workload via the [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) using a Load Balancer such as [MetalLB in Layer 2 (Gratuitous ARP) mode](https://metallb.universe.tf/concepts/layer2/)
 1. Testing conducted by repo owner has only been done on a single Outposts Server.
 Thus have NOT attempted to configure nor test getting nodes to talk to each other via the [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) of the Server.
-1. Test if SSM-Agent working with AL2 and RHEL
+1. Session Manager works with AL2's EKS optimized AMI.
+Have not attempted to test on RHEL 8.4+ yet.